vikputthiscodeongit/ntp-sync/README.md

 ## Compatibility

-Requires an ECMAScript 2018 (ES9) compatible browser as the latest JavaScript feature used is the spread syntax.

-Practically speaking, all browsers released in 2019 and onwards are fully supported.
+Requires an ECMAScript 2022 (ES13) compatible environment.
+Practically speaking, all browsers released in 2021 and onwards are fully supported.

 <br>